Lumi-supercomputer/LUMI-SoftwareStack/docs/SitePackage.md

 ### SiteName hook

 This hook is used to define the prefix for some of the environment variables that Lmod will generate internally.
-Rather then just setting it to ``LUMI`` we decided to set it to ``LUMI_LMOD`` to lower the chance of conflicts with environment variables that may be defined elsewhere.
+Rather then just setting it to `LUMI` we decided to set it to `LUMI_LMOD` to lower the chance of conflicts with environment variables that may be defined elsewhere.

 ### avail hook

-This hook is used to replace directories with labels in the output of ``module avail``.
+This hook is used to replace directories with labels in the output of `module avail`.

-To work for the prototypes, one needs to set:
+One needs to set:
 ```bash
 export LMOD_AVAIL_STYLE=<label>:PEhierarchy:system
 ```